simonerom/depin-zk-test/README.md

 Welcome!

-This `hello-world` example is a minimal application for the RISC Zero [zkVM], designed to help you get started building zkVM applications.
+This `dewi-demo` example is a minimal application for the RISC Zero [zkVM], designed to help you get started building zkVM applications.

 For a step-by-step guide to building your first zkVM application, we recommend